Putin until 2036: in which countries the presidential terms were reset to zero and what did it lead to

 As for Akayev, he remained in power until 2005, when the Tulip Revolution broke out in Kyrgyzstan, demanding his resignation.
 As a result, the president fled to Russia, which refused to extradite him despite the demands of the Kyrgyz Prosecutor General's Office.

 Blaise Compaore came to power in Burkina Faso in 1987 in a military coup.
 Subsequently, he twice won the presidential elections.
 In 2000, the Burkina constitution was changed - now the head of state could hold this position for two terms, not 7, but 5 years each.
-Before the next elections, the Constitutional Council of the country indicated that Compaore's previous presidential terms were thereby reset to zero.
-So he was able to be elected for two more terms, and when, at the end of their term, in 2014, he wanted to rewrite the basic law, the Burkinians rebelled.
+Before the next elections, the Constitutional Council of the country indicated that the previous presidential terms of Compaore were thereby canceled.
+So he was able to be elected for two more terms, and when, at the end of them, in 2014, he wanted to rewrite the basic law, the Burkina people rebelled.
 As a result, Blaise Compaoré resigned and fled the country.

 The first term of the incumbent President of Tajikistan Emomali Rahmon was in 1994, and the other “first” was in 2006.
 A constitutional referendum of 2003 took place between them, "nullifying" his previous rule.
 In 2016, personally for Rakhmon, a special provision was prescribed in the main law, allowing him to run for an unlimited number of times.